Computer Science: The UDC Edge

 With an emphasis on research and an appreciation for entrepreneurial thinking, we will teach you how to design software that efficiently meets a range of user needs while adhering to best practices.

-The program is accredited by the Engineering Accrediting Commission of the Accreditation Board for Engineering and Technology (ABET), Inc.
+The program is accredited by the Computing Accreditation Commission of ABET, Inc. (http://www.abet.org)

 - School of Engineering and Applied Sciences